PlasmaPy/PlasmaPy/docs/install.rst

 -----------------------

-To install the downloaded version of PlasmaPy, enter the :file:`PlasmaPy` directory and run
+To install the downloaded version of PlasmaPy, enter the :file:`PlasmaPy` directory and run:

 .. code:: bash

    pip install .

-If you expect to make any changes to code within PlasmaPy,
+If you expect to make any changes to code within PlasmaPy, instead run:

 .. code:: bash